mattbasta/client-performance-handbook/manuscript/01-Introduction-to-Web-Performance.md

 ## Categorizing Users

 An often-overlooked aspect to web development is that not all users are created equal.
 Many variables play a role in performance, including bandwidth, latency, processing power, browser, payload (if different content is served to different users), whether the user has visited a page before, and much more.
+The sheer number of variables that can affect a page's performance makes grouping users by each of them independently intractable.

+Instead, the performance data that you gather and aggregate needs to be considered carefully to properly cluster data into manageable chunks.
+By identifying performance shortcomings in your site (or potential performance shortcomings), the data that you have can help you get a better picture of the different scenarios that users are encountering that's compromising performance.

 Analytics tools like Google Analytics can give a detailed picture, but pulling in more than two facets of data (or grouping data together) can be a challenge.
-Here's an example from Poor Michael's
+Here's an example of three visits to Poor Michael's website as seen by Google Analytics:

-- A user on Safari 5 from Australia visits Michael's homepage
+- A user on Safari 5 from Australia visits Michael's homepage and three other pages
-- A user on Chrome for Android from Phoenix, AZ visits Michael's product list page
+- A user on Chrome for Android from Phoenix, AZ visits Michael's product list page and one other page
-- A user on Internet Explorer 11 from Nashville, TN visits a product page on Michael's site
+- A user on Internet Explorer 11 from Nashville, TN visits a product page on Michael's site and leaves immediately

+Singling out individual visitors isn't something that's possible most of the time, and this data--while somewhat useful--doesn't give a great picture of the experience that each user had.

-These kinds of analytics tools tend to have little value for gathering performance-related data if you don't know what to look for or how to segment your data.
-This is understandable, as tools like this are not designed to be used for performance analysis.
+These kinds of analytics tools tend to have little value for gathering performance-related data if you don't know what to look for or how to segment what you find.
+It can also be a challenge to automate these tools to provide scheduled reports or dashboards.
+This is understandable, as tools like GA are not designed to be used for performance analysis.

-    Information overload is more expensive than ignorance if the information isn't free.
+    Information overload can be more expensive than ignorance if the information isn't free.

 For a performance engineer, the following would have been more useful: